ashuuuriii/illemont-quickref/content/items/laudanum.md

 #### Effects
 Heals 2d4 + 2 HP

 DC13 con save to avoid falling unconscious for 1 hour.
 A target who has fallen unconscious due to laudanum can only be roused with a healing spell, a restoration spell, or with a DC18 medicine check.
+Failing the con save when under the influence of another consumable which prevents sleep results in death saving throws.